danioz/POPSauceBehave/README.md

 # POPSauceBehave

-This is an example of a python framework with the page object model.
+This is an example of a python framework with the page object patter.

 # Requirements
 - selenium